 Nebraska State College System expenditures and appropriations are accounted for and monitored according to the NCHEMS-Program Classification Structure.
-A description of programs within this structure follows at pages 50-4 through 50-12.
+A description of programs within this structure follows at subsequent pages.

 AGENCY 50 NEBRASKA STATE COLLEGE SYSTEM CAMPUS AND OTHER TOTALS